Molecular-Biophysics-Database/mbdb-docs/pages/record-workflows/mbdb-roles.md

 ### Task

-Ensure that changes to the data model is propagated into existing records, if needed.
-Transferring of ownership in cases where it's needed but cannot be accomplished by the by the owners themselves (e.g. in the event of death of an owner).
-Furthermore the there roles is to prevent MBDB being a source of criminal activities and obscenities.
+Ensure that changes to the data model are propagated into existing records, if needed.
+Transferring of ownership in cases where it is needed but cannot be accomplished by the owners themselves (e.g. in the event of death of an owner).
+Furthermore their role is to prevent MBDB being a source of criminal activities and obscenities.

 ### Rights